The-alpha-male/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20 removes all letters C and c
 21 reverses input
 22 lists all users and their directories
-101  finds all empty files and directories in the current directory and all sub-directories.
+101  finds all empty files and directories in the current directory and all sub-directories 1011 gifts lists all files with .git extension